francescovallone/serinus/.website/techniques/logging.md

 ## Usage

-The logger as a stand-alone class and will use the properties defined in the `LoggerService`.
+The Logger is an  implementation of the `LoggerService` interface.
+It is a general-purpose class annd exposes the actual logger hiding its implementation.
+By default the default logger is the `ConsoleLogger`.

 ```dart
 class TestProvider extends Provider with OnApplicationInit {